 To make Spring Night a successful fund-raising event, we rely on parents and extended community to make donations of services and items to auction.
 Many in our extended community of grandparents, alumni and alumni parents participate in the bidding, so it is a great way to demonstrate your generosity (and raise awareness of your business!).
 We will display a full color image and description of the donated item, as well as a link to your website if provided.

 We are also interested in some of the more unique opportunities that our community can offer.
 Such donations could include a visit for a high school student to your business, a special meal, homemade canned goods, or special outings to places that you love.
 If you are interested in donating a unique item, the Advancement Office is happy to brainstorm ideas with you.

 Class projects are an integral part of Spring Night Benefit Auction.
-Every year, a few months before the auction, classes decide on a project.
-These projects usually involve both parent and student creativity and a lot of much appreciated hard work.
-In the high school, projects are usually spearheaded by a smaller group of parents in collaboration with faculty and students, often highlighting student art.
+Every year, a few months before the auction, classes decide on a project to take on together.
+These projects typically involve parent and student creativity and a lot of hard (but fun!) work.
+In the high school, projects are often spearheaded by a smaller group of parents in collaboration with faculty and students, and in many cases highlights student art.
 These projects are the cornerstone of the Live Auction and generate a large portion of revenues during Spring Night.

 If you are a parent in the grade school, you have a class project coordinator who is organizing your class project.
 Please contact your class parent to get involved.
 Class projects are a great way to become engaged in your class community.